-If you or a loved one suffered an injury because a motorcycle rider was engaging in lane splitting, you should contact a knowledgeable Arizona auto accident lawyer at Phillips Law Group.
+If you or a loved one suffered an injury because a motorcycle rider was engaging in lane splitting, you should contact a knowledgeable Phoenix motorcycle accident attorney at Phillips Law Group.
 We can answer your questions about pursuing compensation from the at-fault driver in a free, no obligation legal consultation.

 What Is Lane Splitting?

 Lane splitting is the act of using two lanes at the same time, usually while traffic is stopped or slow-moving.
 This driving maneuver is also referred to as lane sharing, white-lining, stripe lining or filtering.